VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer
-2. Vehicle reports the warning "orderError" with the wrong fields as error references
+2. The AGV shall report a `orderError` error with the `errorLevel` set to 'WARNING' with the wrong fields as error references.
 3. The warning shall be reported until the vehicle has accepted a new order.